-Charges and payments can be applied to the patient's account both from inside an encounter note and, for non-visit related charges, directly to the patient's billing block.
-Enable an integrated merchant service to process credit card payments in Cerbo.
+Charges and payments can be applied to the patient's account both from inside an encounter note and, for charges not associated with a SOAP/Encounter note, directly to the billing block from the chart view.

 - Short video on how to add charges and payments to the patient's account

 - Add Charge to Patient's Account